Checkable Grid Input Field in Fluent Forms

-Checkable Grid is an excellent option to collect feedbacks with multiple variables in an organized manner.
+Checkable Grid is an excellent option for collecting feedback with multiple variables in an organized manner.
 This field can function as a concise combination of multiple checkboxes or radio buttons.
-You’ll find this option available with WP Fluent Form.
+You’ll find this option available with Fluent Forms.

 In the Input Customization section, you can customize the Checkable Grid input field in the following ways.
 In this section, you will find 2 portions:

 On the right side of the tab, there are some important Basic options which are given below: